The8BitTheory/qr128/README.md

 The code is still a mess.
 The Basic implementations are those with "driver" in the name (qrdriver20, qrdriverx16, qrdriverm65, ...)

+Ready-to-use disk-images are in the sub-folders named like Computers.

 For the Assembly version, take qr.a and all the files that are referred as !source references inside.

 ## Available versions